 (1) Where a party dies after the verdict or finding of the issues of fact and before judgment is given, judgment may be given and entered notwithstanding the death of that party.

-(2) Paragraph (1) does not affect the power of the Court to make orders under Order 18 Rule 7(2).
+(2) Subrule (1) does not affect the power of the Court to make orders under Order 18 Rule 7(2).

+[Rule 16 amended in Gazette 28 Jun 2011 p.
+2552.]

 17. Impounded documents

 Impounded documents while in the custody of the Court are not to be parted with and are not to be inspected, except on the order of a Judge or in case of documents impounded on the order of the Court of Appeal by an order of that Court.
 Such documents shall not be delivered out of the custody of the Court except upon an order made on motion in open court.